adeline-t/equestrian-project/docs/01-getting-started/installation.md

 ### Test the Installation

 1. **Backend Health Check:**

 ```bash
 curl https://your-backend-url.workers.dev/api/health
 ```

 2. **Frontend Access:**
    Open your browser to the frontend URL

 3. **Create Test Data:**

 - Click "Nouveau Cavalier" to create a rider
 - Click "Nouveau Cheval" to create a horse
-- Create an association between them
+- Create an pairing between them

 ### Expected Results

 - ✅ Backend responds with health check
 - ✅ Frontend loads without errors
 - ✅ Can create riders and horses
-- ✅ Can create associations
+- ✅ Can create pairings
 - ✅ Data persists in database

 ## 🔧 Post-Installation Configuration